 1Ultimate benefit (40% of initial base benefit)

-Note that all assumptions are based on the MainePERS Pension assumptions, which were updated after the experience study performed last year.
+Note that all assumptions are based on the MainePERS Pension assumptions, which were updated after the experience study performed two years ago.
 All assumptions specific to this valuation are detailed in the following section.

 A. Actuarial Assumptions